mkhab7/deepai/README.md

 require_once 'vendor/autoload.php';
 $deepai = new Deepai('api key');
-/*
-you first should be take your api-key in Deepai construct

-after that you can use this
-*/

 $deepai->setImage('image url');
 // you can use a url or a local file path , for example :